 This posting of Ann’s letter discharges my duty to our neighbor.

-(I wanted to caution Ann about verbal cliché, but decided to refrain for reasons of peace and good will.
+(I wanted to caution Ann about verbal cliché and hyperbole, but decided to refrain for reasons of peace and good will.
 Because this is only a blog entry, place and other names have been changed to protect the innocent.)

 UPDATE: Ann’s citizen group won the vote.
 New regulations allowing industrial wind turbines near houses were adopted despite overwhelming evidence of health impacts.
-Perhaps the vote had been otherwise if a large landowner had not posted, and disputed his loss of control.
-Sportsmen and snowmobilers were disappointed by his prevention and came out to support him.
-There may be use of his trails permitted this winter.
+Perhaps the vote had been otherwise if a large landowner had not posted “no trespassing,” disputing his loss of control.
+Sportsmen and snowmobilers were disappointed by his prevention and came out to vote in support of him.
+There may be use of his trails permitted this winter as a result.